Lucas Mineiro (footballer, born 1996)

-Lucas da Silva Izidoro (born 24 Fevereiro 1996), known as Lucas Mineiro, is a Brazilian footballer who plays as a midfielder for Belgian club Westerlo on loan from the Portuguese club Braga.
+Lucas da Silva Izidoro (born 24 February 1996), known as Lucas Mineiro, is a Brazilian footballer who plays as a midfielder for Série A club Cuiabá.

 Club career

 Born in Belo Horizonte, Minas Gerais, Lucas started his career at Villa Nova (being also known as Dodô), and made his senior debut on 8 March 2015 by coming on as a second half substitute in a 0–0 Campeonato Mineiro home draw against América Mineiro.
 In August, after two Série D appearances, he joined Chapecoense, returning to youth setup.

 Lucas made his Série A debut on 11 June 2016, replacing Dener in a 1–2 away loss against Ponte Preta.
 He did not board LaMia Airlines Flight 2933 for the 2016 Copa Sudamericana Finals, which crashed and killed 19 of his teammates.